andygodish/landing/README.md

 http-server ./src
 ```

 The package.json file is read in by the application to read the project version.
 The production build takes uses the package.json from the root directory.
 The src directory contains a dummy version of this file for testing and development that mimics the process built into the docker image.

-testing